otto-de/api-guidelines/api-guidelines/rest/resources/collection-resources/rules/should-define-default-and-max-page-size.md

 ---
-type: SHOULD
 id: R100039
 ---

-# define default and maximum page size or limit
+# SHOULD define default and maximum page size or limit

 Every collection resource should define and document